Mutesz

 Copula

-The copula verb at is used to perform nominal predication and locative predication.
+The general copula verb at is used to perform nominal predication and locative predication.
 The first one is used for definite complements and social roles, indefinite complements and adjectival meaning are made by other verbs.

 szeon attasoo atesz